The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 |

-If you have more than two sends, the Page buttons navigate through the different Sends.
+The Page buttons navigate through the different Sends.

-As you change Sends, the screen shows the Send's names.
+As you change Sends, the screen shows the Sends' names.

 |